ArcadiaPower/connect-react/README.md

-# credential-sync-react
+# utility-connect-react

-React tool for integrating with Arcadia's utility credential sync service
+React tool for integrating with Arcadia's utility connect service